Q: What are the application and notification deadlines for transfers?

 - Applicants whose native language is not English are required to submit results of the Test of English as a Foreign Language (TOEFL) or its equivalent

 - Financial aid application (if applicable; see Financial Aid website for further details)

 Q: How do I know if my application is complete?
 Can you check on my application?

 Transfer applicants are able to check the status of their Common Application and Writing Supplement submission by logging in to their Common Application online account.
 From there, students will be able to see that their Common Application and Writing Supplement were successfully submitted.

-Students will also recieve an e-mail from the College confirming reciept of their application and an ID number and password to log into their new Connecticut College account.
+Students will also receive an e-mail from the College confirming receipt of their application and an ID number and password to log into their new Connecticut College account.
 Students will receive an e-mail if any other additional materials are missing, so please continue to check the e-mail account you listed on the Common Application.
 Students can also log into their Connecticut College account to check for missing materials.
 Please check your spam and junk mail folders for emails from our office.
 If you locate emails from our office in those folders, you need to add @conncoll.edu to your address book and safe/approved senders list.
 If you do not receive any e-mails from us regarding missing materials, this indicates that your application is complete.

 Q: Is an interview required?
 If I do not have one will it hurt my chances of being admitted?